Frequently

 Why are you called Awhi?

-We adopted the name Awhi in Pipiri | June 2021 to better represent the mahi we do across the motu (country).
-At its core, awhi means to embrace, enfold, surround, nurture and support; this is how Awhi provides its advocacy – we are invested in the kaupapa of our clients.
+At its core, awhi means to embrace, enfold, surround, nurture and support; this is how Awhi provides its advocacy–we are invested in the kaupapa of our clients.

-Are you a Living Wage Employer?
+Are you an accredited Living Wage Employer?

 How do I start my Awhi engagement?